 These are ribs found lower, by the belly of the pig.
-The name “spare” ribs stands to denote the small amount of meat upon the bone.
-This is because the belly of the pig is used mostly for bacon and that is the prime cut.
-Therefore, the spare ribs keep only a scarce amount of meat, because it is cut very close to the bone.
+The name “spare” ribs stand to denote the small amount of meat upon the bone.
+This is because the belly of the pig is mostly used for bacon as that is the prime cut.
+As a result, the spare ribs keep only a scarce amount of meat, because it is cut very close to the bone.

 Given that the cut is so fine, spare ribs do great baked in the oven.
-They won’t take too much time to bake and the flavor is easily elevated to the next level by using a simple dry rub and some brown sugar for caramelization.
+They won’t take too much time to bake and the flavor is easily elevated by using a simple dry rub and some brown sugar for caramelization.